MHAC Letter RE: Feedback on WET Plan Findings and Recommendations

 The inconsistent implementation of these policies creates confusion and fear, leaving students afraid to call 911 in life-or-death situations.
 No student should have to choose between saving a life and risking their future.
 Without a clear, statewide policy, students fear severe consequences for seeking medical help, leading to dangerous delays in life-or-death situations.
 This bill will protect students involved in overdose emergencies by ensuring they are fully shielded from academic penalties.

 This bill guarantees that neither the student experiencing an overdose nor bystanders who summon help will face any academic consequences.
 Students will no longer be punished for surviving an overdose, and the fear of severe academic penalties will no longer prevent them from seeking life-saving assistance.
-It is for these reasons MHAC supports AB 602 (Haney) and asks for your “Aye” vote.
-If you have any questions, or if MHAC can provide any assistance on this bill or any behavioral health legislation, please do not hesitate to contact me at kvicari@mhac.org or our Public Policy Coordinator, Danny Thirakul, at dthirakul@mhac.org.
+It is for these reasons that MHAC supports AB 602 (Haney) and asks for your signature.
+If you have any questions, or if MHAC can provide any assistance on this bill or any behavioral health policies, please do not hesitate to contact me at kvicari@mhac.org or our Public Policy Coordinator, Danny Thirakul, at dthirakul@mhac.org.

 In Community,